neos/Neos.EventSourcing/Readme.md

 # Command / Write side

-Your write side models your core domain logic, ensuring consistency and keeping business rules intact.
+Your write side models your domain logic, ensuring consistency and keeping business rules intact.
 It's public API is defined by the Commands and Events.
 Business constraints are commonly modelled through Aggregates and processes through ProcessManagers.